nwolisaemmanuel2-zz/transport-tarantool-node/README.md

 Before reading source please note that:
 - In Tarantool, request and response headers are sequences of unsigned little-endian 32-bit integers.
+- Tarantool allows to set `request_id`.
+Server will just white this value